Tianxu-Jia/Data_science_AI_demo/README.md

 # Data_science_AI_demo
-Some demo aboutt data science, machine(deep) learing and AI demo
+Some demo about data science, machine(deep) learing and AI demo